circlefin/malachite/specs/consensus/README.md

 [pseudo-code][pseudo-code], by the process selected returned by the `proposer(h_p, round)` external function, where `round = round_p` is the started round.

-> TODO: not in this document, but we probably should mention that proposals are
-> signed by the proposer.

 Every process expects to receive the `⟨PROPOSAL, h, r, v, *⟩` broadcast by `proposer(h, r)`, as its reception is a condition for all state transitions